 Cost: Members £18, Non members £24

-Please note refunds are available up and until two days before the walk.
+Refunds are by way of credit to your Nordic walking account.
+If you would like a reund to your bank account please let us know.
 Refunds to credit/debit cards are subject to a 1.4% +20p fee for european cards and a 2.9% + 20p fee for non-european cards.